rchillyard/Majabigwaduce/README.md

 The components that are used by this project are:

 * Scala (2.11.7)
-* Akka (2.4.1) although it was developed using 2.3.12 and assuredly, earlier versions would work too.
+* Akka (2.4.1) although it was developed using 2.3.12 and the only difference in source code is terminate instead of shutdown.
 * and dependencies thereof

 Examples